Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Numerical experiments

 \subsection{TV-\texorpdfstring{$l_2$}{TEXT} deconvolution}

-In this experiment, we solve a problem that is used for an image deconvolution \cite{bredies2018mathematical}.
-Given a blurry and noisy image $b\in\R^{MN}$ (interpreted as a vector by stacking the M column vectors of length N), we seek to find a clean image $x\in\R^{MN}$ by solving the following optimization problem:
+In this experiment, we solve a problem that is used for image deconvolution \cite{bredies2018mathematical}.
+Given a blurry and noisy image $b\in\R^{MN}$ (interpreted as a vector by stacking the $M$ columns of length $N$), we seek to find a clean image $x\in\R^{MN}$ by solving the following optimization problem:

-where $A\in \R^{MN\times MN}$ is a linear operator that acts as a blurring operator and $\norm[2,1]{Dx}$ implements a discrete version of the isotropic total variation norm of $x$ using simple forward differences in horizontal and vertical direction.
-The parameter $\mu>0$ stresses as the influence of the regularization term $\norm[2,1]{Dx}$ vs the data fidelity term $\tfrac{1}{2}\norm[]{Ax-b}^2$.
-In order to deal with the non-smoothness, we rewrite the problem as a saddle point problem.
+where $L\in \R^{MN\times MN}$ is a linear operator that acts as a blurring operator and $\norm[2,1]{Dx}$ implements a discrete version of the isotropic total variation norm of $x$ using simple forward differences in horizontal and vertical direction with $\norm[]{D}\leq 2\sqrt{2}$.
+The parameter $\mu>0$ stresses the influence of the regularization term $\norm[2,1]{Dx}$ versus the data fidelity term $\tfrac{1}{2}\norm[]{Lx-b}^2$.
+In order to deal with the non-smoothness, we rewrite the problem as a saddle point problem: